nancy-3105/Mars-Rover-Code-Challange---React-JS/Readme.md

 ## Create a React Application: If you don't have a React app, create one using create-react-app.

-## Replace Files: Replace the contents of the src/App.js file with the code from the RoverSimulation component.
-Create a new RoverSimulation.js file in the src directory and paste the RoverSimulation component code there.

 ## Install Dependencies: Install the required testing libraries using npm install.

 ## \*\*Update src/App.js: Update the src/App.js file to include the import statement for the RoverSimulation component.

+## \*\*Update libraries: Update the import libraries.

 ## Start the React Development Server: Start the development server using npm start.
-The React application will open in a web browser at http://localhost:3000/.

-## Run Tests (Optional): If you want to run the provided Jest tests, use the npm test command.
+## Run Tests: If you want to run the provided Jest tests, use the npm test command.